steveseguin/vdo.ninja/install.md

 ```
 You'll want to deploy (copy/clone) the GitHub VDO.Ninja files into your NGINX web folder, that is specified in your NGINX config file.
 Update the NGINX config file to match your domain and and folder, etc. Restart NGINX after.

+### Deploying your own Video Relay Server

-As for the TURN server, it can run on a single or dual-core computer.
+As for the TURN relay server, it can run on a single or dual-core computer.
 It doesn't take much to host many users -- it mainly just needs a good internet connection.
 Most users will not need a TURN server, but since VDO.Ninja handles many different types of users, the TURN server is there as a failsafe for those occasional problem users.
 I'm assuming you know why you need and want a TURN server -- if not, you may not actually need one.

 A guide and sample config file for the turn server is here:
 https://github.com/steveseguin/vdo.ninja/blob/master/turnserver.md